Joe-deBlois/Conlang-Word-Generator/README.md

 app-initialization.py should be run first; it prompts the user to select between options 1 or 2.

 If option 1 is selected, option1.py will automatically run.
-This program's userface is through tkinter.
-* The user will select IPA characters they want in their words, and the frequency of those sounds.
-* They will also develop legal syllable structures, and the phoneme frequencies will be used to set frequencies to each syllable. (to do)
+This program has two "cells".
+In the first cell, the user will insert the IPA characters they want in their words and possible syllable structures.
+Then they will play with sliders to choose the frequency of each phoneme and each syllable structure.
+These frequencies are initialized with equal allocation, and after the user has moved the sliders and clicked the "finish" button, the frequencies are normalized between 0-100.
-* Then the user will specify the number of words desired and the maximum and minimum length of any word. (to do)
+* In the second cell, the user will specify the number of words desired and the maximum length of any word.
-* Finally the program will output a plaintext file of randomly generated words following these guidelines. (to do)
+* Finally, the program will output a plaintext file of words chosen via weighted random selection

 If option 2 is selected, option2.py will automatically run.
 * All the user has to do for this program is input words or a sentence from their conlang, max word length, and the number of words they want.
 The program specifies some rules on how these words should be inputted.